astridx/the-road-to-react-german/manuscript/react-modern/advanced-state.md

 A reducer `action` is often associated with a `type`.
 If this type matches a condition in the reducer, do something.
 If it isn't covered by the reducer, throw an error to remind yourself the implementation isn't covered.
 The `storiesReducer` function covers one `type, and then returns the `payload` of the incoming action without using the current state to compute the new state.
 The new state is simply the `payload`.

 In the App component, exchange `useState` for `useReducer` for managing the `stories`.
 The new hook receives a reducer function and an initial state as arguments and returns an array with two items.
-The first item is the *current state*; the second item is the *state updater function* (also called *dispatch function*):
+The first item is the *current state*; the second item is the *Statusaktualisierungsfunktion* (also called *dispatch function*):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~